BaronStijn/Barons-Patch/readme.md

 ## Credits

-* The Miyamoto! level editor is made by AboodXD
+* The Miyamoto level editor is made by AboodXD
 * More info about Beanstalk Leaves comes from Rimea

 ----------------------------------------------------------------